- Quality Teaching

-*Note: Sparkshop sessions will be recorded and may be made publicly available by CTL; no recording by other means is permitted.
+*Note: Sparkshop sessions will be recorded and may be made publicly available by CTL.
 If you have privacy concerns, do not turn your video on, mute yourself, and feel free to change your Zoom name to a pseudonym.
 If you would like to ask a question privately, you may do so by addressing your chat question to the moderator only (and not to “everyone”).
 Each Sparkshop session will be shared on the CTL website.

 BLOG - Transparency in Learning and Teaching: Begin with SMARTE and SMARTER Student Learning Objectives.